 On April 12, 2019, 1300 Main entered into a loan agreement with Suncrest Bank, in the amount of \$9,160,000 at a fixed annual interest rate of 4.55% for the first 60 payments.
 Beginning May 25, 2024, the interest rate will be calculated on the unpaid principal balance at an interest rate based on the Prime Rate as published in the Western Edition Wall Street Journal, plus a margin of 1%.
 The loan was obtained to consolidate the construction loans obtained during the development and construction of the building.
 The loan matures on April 25, 2029, and is secured by 1300 Main Office Building.
 The loan requires monthly payments of principal and interest of \$51,610 for 60 consecutive payments followed by 59 monthly payments of principal and interest of \$60,674 with the remaining principal balance due at maturity.
-The loan is guaranteed by Wiseman, but Wiseman was subsequently indemnified by the Operating Partnership on July 1, 2022.
-The outstanding balance of the loan as of June 30, 2024 and 2023, was \$8,168,350 and \$8,393,068, respectively, which is disclosed as a part of the mortgage notes payable in the consolidated balance sheets.
+The loan is guaranteed by Wiseman, but Wiseman was subsequently indemnified by the Operating Partnership on July 1, 2022 as discussed in Note 5.
+The outstanding balance of the loan as of June 30, 2023 was \$8,393,068, which is disclosed as a part of the mortgage notes payable in the consolidated balance sheet as of June 30, 2023.
+We consolidated 1300 Main with our consolidated financial statements during the quarter ended December 31, 2022, accordingly, this mortgage note payable was not included in our consolidated balance sheet as of June 30, 2022.

-Consistent with asset acquisition accounting, the debt assumed from the acquisition of 1300 Main was measured at fair value.
-The interest rate on the debt was below the current market rates, as a result, \$338,000 of the acquisition cost was allocated to debt mark-to-market.
+In accordance with the asset acquisition accounting, the debt assumed from the acquisition of 1300 Main was measured at fair value.
+The interest rate on the debt was below the current market rates, as a result, \$338,000 of the acquisition cost was allocated to debt mark-to-market as disclosed in Note 2.
 The debt mark-to-market value is amortized over the remaining loan term.
-The debt mark-to-market value, net of accumulated amortization as of June 30, 2023, amounted to \$177,895, respectively, and was netted against the total debt balance in the consolidated balance sheets.
-The debt mark-to-market value was fully amortized as of June 30, 2024.
+The debt mark-to-market value, net of accumulated amortization as of June 30, 2023 amounted to \$177,895 and was netted against the total debt balance in the consolidated balance sheet.